mil0m/mil0m.github.io/HeroRealmsLifeCounter.markdown

 permalink: /HeroRealmsLifeCounter/
 ---

 This is the page for the iOS app Hero Realms Life Counter.
 Here follows a short FAQ for using the app.
+This will be updated with common questions (if any) about the usage of the app.

-Frequently Asked Questions
+# Frequently Asked Questions

 **Q**: How do I end a game?
 **A**: You get the prompt to save match data when the life of a player reaches zero.